 You will be busy.
 You will have meetings with project and program managers, you may even travel to check funding allocations.
 You may spend a lot of time on the phone, and when finally you’ll have some time for yourself, you’ll take care of the core of your job—reviewing managers’ proposals for budgets, or preparing your own proposals for them.

-Special tip no. 1: Download a full list of questions in a one-page long .PDF document, and practice your interview answers anytime later (even when offline):
+Special tip: Download a full list of questions in a one-page long .PDF document, and practice your interview answers anytime later (even when offline):

 What computer programs do you use in your work, and why?